yunhao7966/stable-baselines/docs/guide/rl_tips.rst

 This factor, among others, explains that results in RL may vary from one run to another (i.e., when only the seed of the pseudo-random generator changes).
 For this reason, you should always do several runs to have quantitative results.

-Good results in RL are usually dependent on finding appropriate hyperparameters.
+Good results in RL are generally dependent on finding appropriate hyperparameters.
 Recent alogrithms (PPO, SAC, TD3) normally require little hyperparameter tuning, however, *don't expect the default ones to work* on any environment.

-We highly recommend you to take a look at the `RL zoo <https://github.com/araffin/rl-baselines-zoo>`_ (or the original papers) for tuned hyperparameters.
+Therefore, we *highly recommend you* to take a look at the `RL zoo <https://github.com/araffin/rl-baselines-zoo>`_ (or the original papers) for tuned hyperparameters.
 A best practice when you apply RL to a new problem is to do automatic hyperparameter optimization.
 Again, this is included in the `RL zoo <https://github.com/araffin/rl-baselines-zoo>`_.

-When applying RL to a custom problem, you should always normalize the input to the agent (e.g. using VecNormalize for PPO2/A2C) and look at common preprocessing done on other environments (e.g. for Atari, frame-stack, ...).
+When applying RL to a custom problem, you should always normalize the input to the agent (e.g. using VecNormalize for PPO2/A2C) and look at common preprocessing done on other environments (e.g. for `Atari <https://danieltakeshi.github.io/2016/11/25/frame-skipping-and-preprocessing-for-deep-q-networks-on-atari-2600-games/>`_, frame-stack, ...).
-Please refer to `Tips and Tricks when creating a custom environment` paragraph below for more advice related to custom environments.
+Please refer to *Tips and Tricks when creating a custom environment* paragraph below for more advice related to custom environments.

 Current Limitations of RL